 Supplies: You will need pencils, notebook paper, a calculator, and a folder or binder.
 A graphing calculator is allowed but not necessary.
 I recommend a scientific calculator such as a TI-30XIIS.
-Calculators on cell phones or other electronic devices are not allowed.
+Calculators on cell phones or other electronic devices are not allowed

-You will need access to a working computer with reliable internet access.
+You will need to have access to a working computer with reliable internet access.
 All homework will be submitted on Blackboard.
 It is permissible to submit photos of your work but creating pdfs of your homework and uploading those is the best way to ensure a clear, easy to read/grade document.
 There are several methods/apps for doing this.

 A couple of popular apps are CamScanner and Genius Scan.

-Blackboard: All information and resources needed for this course are available on Blackboard.
+Blackboard: Since this course is fully online, Blackboard is the hub of the course.
+All information and resources needed for this course are available on Blackboard.
 The syllabus, instructor contact information, and all course resources including notes, assignment documents, and lecture videos are stored there.
 Assignments due dates and exam dates are posted on the Blackboard calendar.
 I'll be posting your grades in the gradebook on Blackboard so that is where you can see what your grade is in the course at any time.
 You should get into the habit of checking Blackboard daily for pertinent information.